heinz-otto/fhem-docker/README.md

 - build arguments PACKAGE_SIZE=small|full|full_audio, PACKAGE_LANG='en_US.UTF-8 de_DE.UTF-8'
 - support "Status": "healthy" (basic)
 - start with optional command start [demo], init tar|svn [clean|force], any other command will directly executed
+  - tar will initialize the path with the latest official tar package from fhem.de
+  - svn will do the same with the actual svn repository
-  - clean delete the path first, force will overwrite the existing
+  - clean will delete the path first,
+  - force will overwrite the existing path
 - map serial devices, volumes, ports, use ENV Variables to set timezone, language, configType, control interface
 - Imagesize about 318|348|678 MB